maxmilton/MaxMilton.com-Old-v3/content/blog/top-12-lesser-known-atom-editor-shortcuts.md

 ## Bonus

-Combine this with the _atom-vim_ package for VIM style key bindings and you've got yourself one hell of a code editor!
+Combine this with the _atom-vim_ package for Vim style key bindings and you've got yourself one hell of a code editor!